VilktorK/DummySimpleDistroboxManager/DOCUMENTATION.md

 - Executed within their distrobox's working directory
 - Saved to `distroboxhotcmds.cfg`

+## Exiting a Distrobox
+- Type `exit` to leave an active distrobox and return to the main menu

 ## Deleting a Distrobox

 1. From the main menu, select `0` for Options